 An example of the assessment criteria for the Year 7 scheme of work on Mime Skills displayed to pupils using a Powerpoint presentation:

 Key Stage 4 is taught from Year 9 twice weekly, and five times fortnightly in Year 11.
 Students are encouraged to meet outside lesson times when working in groups towards the devised performance work for Component 2 (moderated) and the scripted performance work for Component 3 (examined).

 In Year 9, pupils revisit and study performance skills covered in Key Stage 3 in far more depth.
 They learn the content for Section A of Component 1.
-Following this, they cover a scheme of work on the practitioner Stanislavski (Naturalism) and apply their knowledge through practical exercises leading to a performance.
-Additionally, one digital or live production for Section C of Component 1 is studied and we start examining Act 1 of the set text for Section B of Component 1
+Following this, they cover schemes of work on the practitioners Stanislavski (Naturalism) and Artaud (Theatre of Cruelty) and apply their knowledge through practical exercises leading to performances.
+In the Summer term we start examining Act 1 of the set text for Section B of Component 1

-In Year 10, pupils continue studying the set text for Section B of Component 1, then work on Component 2 which includes a devised performance and an accompanying 2500 written devising log.
-A second live production is studied.
+In Year 10, pupils continue studying the set text for Section B of Component 1.
+One digital or live production for Section C of Component 1 is studied.
+Work on Component 2 which includes a devised performance and an accompanying 2500 written devising log takes place in the Spring and Summer terms.

 In Year 11, the set text is revisited and completed in time for the Pre-Public Examinations in the first term.
 In the second term scripted pieces are performed to an examiner for Component 3.

 At Key Stage 4 pupils are regularly given extended written tasks from Year 9 to prepare them for the demands of the written work in Year 10 and 11.
 They also regularly perform and are given verbal feedback afterwards

 GCSE work is assessed using AQA specification criteria.